yorktips/flexSdk/gendoc/source/example.rst

 Global
 ^^^^^^

-Example with FlexSwitch Rest API
+Configuring with Rest API
 """"""""""""""""""""""""""""""""
-Example with FlexSwitch Python SDK
+Configuring with Python SDK
 """""""""""""""""""""""""""""""""""
 MultiPath
 ^^^^^^^^^
-Example with FlexSwitch Rest API
+Configuring with Rest API
 """"""""""""""""""""""""""""""""
-Example with FlexSwitch Python SDK
+Configuring with Python SDK
 """""""""""""""""""""""""""""""""""

 Neighbors